Directors and Officers insurance

 Also, if a company is looking to attract top-tier executives and leadership to the organization, getting D&O insurance is a good start for that process because a vast majority of top executives will not even consider joining a company that lacks this type of coverage.

 Smaller, private companies and startups are often under the incorrect impression that they do not need D&O insurance, believing that their chances of getting hit with a claim are relatively small, but that simply isn’t true.
+Directors and officers of private companies face some of the same issues as those of public companies, so D&O protection is still important.

 Therefore, it can be concluded that any private or public company that has a board of directors should also have D&O insurance.
 Some of the exposures that directors and officers are most vulnerable to include regulatory actions, misrepresentation allegations, securities litigation, and breaches of fiduciary duties.